Posts

 "One More Night" by Phil Collins.

 OK, girls and boys, back to the 80s: It was 1985 and the once-legendary Roland TR-808 drum machine had been gradually falling out of favor since the early 80s.
-One night (hint. hint!)
+One night, (hint, hint!)
 Phil Collins was toying with his 808 and came up with this classic soft-rock ballad about "the dark heart of a jilted lover".
 The song has, according to him, "a steady groove" but no "hook" .
 Ironic, in the sense that Collins, aside from being an excellent singer/songwriter, is also a gifted drummer.
 This was his second #1 U.S single as a solo artist, as well as his first #1 Adult Contemporary.
 He is credited with single-handedly returning the Roland TR-808 to the mainstream.
 Part of the 1986 "The Color of Money" soundtrack.
 Song?
-Answer: "One More Night" by Phil Collins. https://www.youtube.com/watch?v=zKVq-P3z5Vg
+Answer: "One More Night" by Phil Collins.
+Unfortunately, he has had some serious health issues. https://www.youtube.com/watch?v=zKVq-P3z5Vg

 "Ohio" by Crosby, Stills, Nash and Young.